FabioNotaro2001/Cifar10Separator/README.md

 📝 Summary

-This repository delivers a clean, educational demonstration of CIFAR‑10 image classification—with code, outputs, and visualizations neatly organized in a single notebook.
+This repository delivers a clean, educational demonstration of CIFAR‑10 image classification—with code, outputs and visualizations neatly organized in a single notebook.
 It's ideal for experiment tracking, coursework demonstration, or extension into more complex image tasks.